Multilevel security: Problem areas

 A common example of unavoidable bypass is a subject system that is required to accept secret IP packets from an untrusted source, encrypt the secret userdata and not the header and deposit the result to an untrusted network.
 The source lies outside the sphere of influence of the subject system.
 Although the source is untrusted (e.g. system high) it is being trusted as if it were MLS because it provides packets that have unclassified headers and secret plaintext userdata, an MLS data construct.
 Since the source is untrusted, it could be corrupt and place secrets in the unclassified packet header.
 The corrupted packet headers could be nonsense but it is impossible for the subject system to determine that with any reasonable reliability.
 The packet userdata is cryptographically well protected but the packet header can contain readable secrets.
 If the corrupted packets are passed to an untrusted network by the subject system they may not be routable but some cooperating corrupt process in the network could grab the packets and acknowledge them and the subject system may not detect the leak.
 This can be a large overt leak that is hard to detect.
 Viewing classified packets with unclassified headers as system high structures instead of the MLS structures they really are presents a very common but serious threat.

 Most bypass is avoidable.
 Avoidable bypass often results when system architects design a system before correctly considering security, then attempt to apply security after the fact as add-on functions.
 In that situation, bypass appears to be the only (easy) way to make the system work.
 Some pseudo-secure schemes are proposed (and approved!) that examine the contents of the bypassed data in a vain attempt to establish that bypassed data contains no secrets.
 This is not possible without trusting something about the data such as its format, which is contrary to the assumption that the source is not trusted to preserve any characteristics of the source data.
 Assured "secure bypass" is a myth, just as a so-called High Assurance Guard (HAG) that transparently implements bypass.
 The risk these introduce has long been acknowledged; extant solutions are ultimately procedural, rather than technical.
 There is no way to know with certainty how much classified information is taken from our systems by exploitation of bypass.

-"There is no such thing as MLS"
+Debate: "There is no such thing as MLS"

+Some laypersons are designing secure computing systems and drawing the conclusion that MLS does not exist.